OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-07.md

 ## Mark 7:16

-[If anyone has ears to hear, let him hear.”]
+[Rhose who have ears to hear, let them hear.]

 ---